 Most of the Pacific cod harvested in Southeast Alaska are taken by longline gear in the NSEI Subdistrict during the winter months.
 Pots have been the dominant gear in Cook Inlet and longline gear the dominant gear in recent Prince William Sound fisheries.
-Overall Pacific cod harvest from the Cook Inlet and PWS areas during the parallel season has declined in recent years.
-In the Westward Region, trawl gear takes over 60% of the harvest, with the remainder split between longline, jig, and pot gear.
-In the Aleutian Islands trawl gear took 60% of the harvest, pot gear took 31%, and the remainder was split between longline and jig gear.
-Trawl gear was used primarily during the A season and pot gear in the B season.
+Overall Pacific cod harvest from the Cook Inlet and PWS areas during the parallel season increased in 2012, back to levels similar to 2000, after a general decline over the past decade.
+In the Westward Region state managed Pacific cod fisheries, pot gear vessels take over 68% of the total harvest, with the remainder split between trawl, jig, and longline gear.
+Pot and jig gear are the only legal gear types during state-waters fisheries in the Kodiak, Chignik, and South Alaska Peninsula Areas.
+Pot gear vessels take approximately 75% of the total Pacific cod catch annually.
+In the Aleutian Islands trawl gear took 49% of the harvest, pot gear took 48%, and the remainder was split between longline and jig gear.
+Trawl gear was used primarily during the A season and pot and longline gear in the B season.

-Prior to 1993 much of the cod taken in Southeast was utilized as bait in fisheries for other species.
+Prior to 1993 much of the cod taken in Southeast commercial fisheries was utilized as bait in fisheries for other species.
 In recent years in Southeast Alaska the Pacific cod harvest has been largely sold for human consumption.
-In 2011 26% of the Pacific cod catch was recorded as being used for bait.
+In 2012, 29% of the Pacific cod catch was recorded as being used for bait.
 In other areas of the state, Pacific cod are harvested in both state and federal waters and utilized primarily as food fish.
-Harvests of Pacific cod in the Southeast state-managed (internal waters) fishery during 2011 totaled 270 mt.
+Harvests of Pacific cod in the Southeast state-managed (internal waters) fishery during 2012 totaled 207 mt.

-The 2011 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and Prince William Sound Areas of the Central Region were 2,018 mt and 651 mt, respectively.
-Harvest from the

-Cook Inlet Area state-waters Pacific cod fishery totaled 1,996 mt and the Prince William Sound Area harvest totaled 723 mt.
-In 2012 Cook Inlet will receive its maximum allocation of 3.8% of the CGOA ABC, which was increased to that level by the BOF in 2004, and the PWS allocation will receive its maximum allocation of 25.0% of the EGOA ABC.
-The Kodiak and South Alaska Peninsula Areas obtained their maximum GHL 'step up' provisions for 2000 and all subsequent years.
-The Kodiak Area will receive 12.5% of the Central Gulf ABC and the South Alaska Peninsula will receive 25% of the Western Gulf ABC in all future years.
-The Chignik Area achieved its maximum GHL 'step' up in 2003.
+The 2012 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and Prince William Sound Areas of the Central Region were 2,135 mt and 657 mt, respectively.
+Harvest from the Cook Inlet Area state-waters Pacific cod fishery totaled 1,992 mt and the Prince William Sound Area harvest totaled 634 mt.
+In 2013, Cook Inlet will receive its maximum allocation of 3.75% of the CGOA ABC, which was increased to that level by the BOF in 2004, and the PWS allocation will receive 25.0% of the EGOA ABC, adopted as a set level (instead of maximum) by BOF in 2011.